silnrsi/fontdocs/README.md

 - Install the required tools and fonts (unless you're using the Font Development container)
 - Copy the `documentation` folder (or its contents) into your project
 - Adjust the footer info in the `source/template.html` and `source/templatepdf.html` files
-- Place WOFF2 versions of your fonts in a `web` folder (as is done in this repo with Charis SIL), then adjust the `/assets/css/webfonts.css` file:
+- Place WOFF2 versions of your fonts in a `web` folder (as is done in this repo with Charis SIL and Scheherazade New), then adjust the `/assets/css/webfonts.css` file:
     - To point to the WOFF2 fonts
     - To define the classes you will use in the markdown to refer to your fonts
 - Adjust `assets/css/webfontsttf.css` to point to wherever the TTF or OTF versions of your fonts can be found (typically in a `/results` folder when building SIL font projects)
-    - This repo contains the full Charis SIL 6.001 package in the `results` folder, however only the font themselves are needed
+    - This repo contains the fonts (and license and minimal documentation) from the Charis SIL 6.001 and Scheherazade New 3.200 packages in the `results` folder, however only the font themselves are needed
     - Do not include the Charis SIL fonts in your project - they are only there for the examples
 - Create and edit your docs as individual markdown files in the `source` folder, based on the format in provided examples
 - Prepare the `makedocs` shell script: